model-checking/kani-vscode-extension/docs/user-guide.md

 You can then use the debugger controller to step through, into, out of, replay and also change values on the trace panel on the left for interactive debugging.

+## View Trace Report

 ### Generate HTML report

-By clicking the view report button in the error message, you can view the trace for the harness in a rendered HTML report.
+By clicking the `Generate report for (your harness)` button in the error message, you can view the trace for the harness in a rendered HTML report.

 ![Generate Report](../resources/screenshots/generate-report.png)